Academic Information and Policies

 Majors, Minors and Certificate Programs

 Candidates for the baccalaureate degree major in a specific field of study.
 First-time students in the Women's College are admitted as undeclared and declare a major before the end of the sophomore year.
 Transfer students in the Women's College and College of Adult Undergraduate Studies (CAUS) students generally declare a major when they are admitted.

-Students may pursue degrees in the fields of study listed in this chart (link to the chart of majors and minors).
+Students may pursue degrees in the fields of study listed in this chart.
 Students in the Women's College may also take pre-professional programs in dentistry, engineering, law, medicine, pharmacy or veterinary medicine as part of an appropriate major or a dual-degree program.
 In addition, a Women's College student may plan a personally designed major in consultation with appropriate chairs and with the approval of the associate vice president for academic affairs.
 Requirements for the major fields of study are listed in their respective sections of this catalog.
 Not all majors are offered in both Women's College and CAUS.

 Students in the Women's College may pursue a double major through the Sister Mary Meletia Double Major Program, which provides highly motivated, goal-oriented students with the opportunity to complete a double major in four years.
 The program is named in honor of Sister Mary Meletia Foley, the first dean of Notre Dame, whose wisdom and initiative were largely responsible for making Notre Dame the first Catholic college in the United States to award the baccalaureate degree to women.
 In keeping with that legacy, the Sister Mary Meletia program provides the challenge of broad interdisciplinary studies to students who are driven toward academic rigor and challenge.